 Sunday, June 25 THE DETROIT PLEASURE SOCIETY: This group keeps the traditional jazz of New Orleans alive & well in the Motor City with a fresh twist.
 The band features sax, banjo, trombone, tuba, drums and outstanding vocals for a unique musical experience.

 WEDNESDAY, JUNE 28: AIR NATIONAL GUARD CONCERT BAND.
 SPECIAL EVENT @ 8 PM

 Thursday, June 29: John Adams: John Adams provides an outstanding John Denver Tribute and actually performed with John Denver in 1988 during a TV special in Europe.
 Mr. Denver was amazed at the similarity of their voices.
 Plans to meet again did not happen due to John Denver’s untimely death.
-Adam’s is committed to keeping his music alive.
+Adams is committed to keeping the music of John Denver alive.

 Thursday, July 6 CHARDON POLKA BAND: Back by popular demand, the group of young musicians brings new life and energy to this traditional music.
 Mixing it up with their own tunes along with polka –pop covers of popular artists, the Band adds a colorful twist to the traditional genre of the polka, and they are just so much fun!

 Sunday, July 9 TIME TRAVELER: A Moody Blues Tribute Band, Time Traveler highlights over 3 decades of material from the legendary group.
 With amazing energy and spot-on vocals, their performance will transport you to a Moody Blues concert.